 Travis is an ordained pastor and has served

 Presbyterian Church (USA) congregations in Pennsylvania and South Carolina.
-He recently completed counseling residency and is currently pursuing both a Th.D. in pastoral counseling through Columbia Theological Seminary and LMFT licensure.
-Travis specializes in: Individuals, Couples, Seminarians, Clergy, Spiritual Issues, and Drug and Alcohol Abuse abuse.
+He recently completed counseling residency and is currently pursuing a Th.D. in pastoral counseling through Columbia Theological Seminary.
+Travis specializes in: spiritual support for clergy and seminarians, and facilitates Prepare/Enrich pre-marital counseling

 Stephanie is a licensed Professional Counselor with more than 8 years of experience in mental health.
 She has worked with people with various struggles from many different cultures and walks of life.
 Stephanie has a Master of Divinity degree and enjoys helping people explore how their spirituality fits into their overall story and healing.
 Specialties: Individuals, Trauma, and Depression.